 In the end, the lady was kind enough to let us sample all of their wines.
 The Chorus and Duet were quite good, but the highlight was definitely the two ice wines.
 The Verglas 2011 was great, with a floral aroma and sweet, honey-like taste; but the limited edition 2012 Pinotage Ice Wine was just excellent.
 Pinotage is the signature varietal in South Africa, so BC does not necessarily offer the optimal growing condition for these grapes.
 However, Stoneboat was able to produce a batch of excellent quality of Pinotage that allowed them to make some ice wine out of it.
 It still has the Pinot Noir like taste, but it’s sweeter with a prominent nutty flavour.
 If it weren’t $74.95 each, I would’ve grabbed myself a bottle.

 We’ve got 2 more wineries to tell you about, and believe me, you don’t want to miss them!
-Come back later this week to continue our journey through the Black Sage Bench.
+Click here to continue our journey through the Black Sage Bench.